Kyle Higashioka Player Props: Yankees vs. Mariners

-Kyle Higashioka -- with a slugging percentage of .441 in his past 10 games, including three extra-base hits -- will be in action for the New York Yankees versus the Seattle Mariners, with Luis Castillo on the hill, on June 21 at 7:05 PM ET.
+On Thursday, Kyle Higashioka (batting .353 in his past 10 games) and the New York Yankees face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Red Sox.
+He had a hitless performance in his previous game (0-for-3) against the Mariners.

 Kyle Higashioka Game Info & Props vs. the Mariners